 What Are t-Distributions?

-The first concept we need to familiarize ourselves with is sampling distribution.
+The first concept we need to familiarize ourselves with is a sampling distribution.
 Here is the basic idea.
 A single t-test generates a single t-value.
-So, to get a distribution, we need to take multiple random samples of equal size from the same population and feed them through the same t-test.
+So, to get distribution, we need to take multiple random samples of equal size from the same population and feed them through the same t-test.
 This way we will get a spread of t-values, which can be plotted as a sampling distribution – a special case of probability distributions.

 Afterward, the plotting process is rather straight-forward.
 The properties of t-distributions are well-understood and you don’t need to collect too many samples to complete the task.
 What defines any specific t-distribution is its degrees of freedom (DF).
 This value is closely related to sample size, therefore, t-distribution characteristics will differ depending on the sample size we choose to work with.